nitinkgp23/nitinkgp23.github.io/_posts/2017-11-07-Got a droplet? What next?.md

 ---
 title: Got a droplet?
 What next?
-description: One of the various tutorials to help myself with repetitive tasks, such as getting a droplet on DO and configuring it.
+excerpt: One of the various tutorials to help myself with repetitive tasks, such as getting a droplet on DO and configuring it.
 date: 2017-11-07
 categories:
  - tutorial